Broad Street 10 Miler Race Recap

 The day before the Broad Street 10 Miler, Justin and I went to the race expo (Justin later was 15th overall).
 I hate driving in downtown Philadelphia (or downtown anywhere), so it was not enjoyable.
 Once I met up with Justin, I had a great time.

 I arrived to the Broad Street 10 Miler with my coworkers with about an hour to spare.
 My watch died or broke (why is this my freaking luck…I’m working on it), so I ran it garminless.

-My coworkers and I hung out, stored our bag and went into our respected corrals.
+Before the Broad Street 10 Miler, my coworkers and I hung out, stored our bag and went into our respected corrals.

-I didn’t realize that with my previous half marathon times I could have applied for a seeded bib (How cool would it be to be F100 or something).
-It wasn’t a big deal and I started in the “red” corral or technically corral 2 behind the elites.
-We were off.
+By the time I knew it, we were off for the Broad Street 10 Miler.
 I had been warned that the first mile was very downhill.
-I tried to pull in the breaks as much as possible because I did not want a repeat of last weeks half marathon (take it out to fast and be uncomfortable).
-I hit the first mile in 6:36 (time on the mile marker).
-From what I hear I think I’m one of the only people that the first mile was there slowest.
+I tried to pull in the breaks as much as possible because I did not want a repeat of last week’s half marathon (take it out to fast and be uncomfortable).
+I hit the first mile of the Broad Street 10 Miler in 6:36 (time on the mile marker).
+From what I hear, I think I’m one of the only people that the first mile was there slowest.
 If that was a road mile course, it should be your PR.

 Broad Street 10 Miler Photo credit: Elliot

-I saw my main boss as well as Amelia at mile 9 and that got me pumped up.
+I saw my main boss, as well as Amelia at mile 9 of the Broad Street 10 miler and that, got me pumped up.
 I was ready to go.
-Mile 9 was the first mile I felt “antsy” without a garmin.
-I kept staring in front wishing the finish line would get closer.
+Mile 9 of the Broad Street 10 Miler was the first mile I felt “antsy” without a Garmin.
+I kept staring in front, wishing the finish line would get closer.
 I thought we must be done (probably at 9.2 miles).
 At 9.5 (at least I think so) I heard Justin shout go!
-He already had his bag and stuff so I knew he must have done well (in reality he finished close to 15 minutes before).
+He already had his bag and stuff, so I knew he must have done well (in reality he finished the Broad Street 10 Miler close to 15 minutes before).